All Collections

 βœ… Contact pages

-In essence it's the high intent pages on your website that if viewed for longer than e.g. 2 minutes signify your prospect or key account is in a deeper stage of research.
-With this information you can support them with additional content or a meeting to really dive into the details.
+In essence if high intent pages are viewed for longer than e.g. 2 minutes it signifies a prospect or key account is conducting research.
+With this info you can support them with relevant content or a meeting.

-πŸ’‘ While working with customers and using the process for ourselves we learned that's important to be critical with the actions or behaviours you track.
-If team members receive updates and everything a key account does, it's not uncommon to start ignoring or taking less notice of new updates.
-On the other hand if updates always contain high quality information, team members will keep a sharp eye out for new information.
+πŸ’‘ While working with customers and using the process ourselves we learned it's important to be critical on notifications.
+If team members receive updates on everything, it's common to start ignoring or taking less notice of updates.
+On the other hand if updates contain high quality information, team members will keep a sharp eye on new updates.

 As always, please drop us a message if you'd like some help, have a cool idea or just want to say hello πŸ₯³